-Jews normally did not talk to women in public and Jews did not deal with Samaritans because of animosity.
-The religion of the Samaritans was similar to Judaism except that they were more liberal.
+Jews normally did not talk to women in public and did not deal with Samaritans because of animosity.
+The religion of the Samaritans was similar to Judaism except they were more liberal.
 They accepted the Pentateuch, observed certain Jewish feasts, and longed for the coming of the Messiah.
 Yet, the Jews considered foreign the Samaritans’ religion.

 A Samaritan woman came to draw water while Jesus rested at Jacob’s well, and the Master addressed her: “give me to drink.”
 Meanwhile the disciples had gone into the city to buy food.
 Jews did not eat food produced or handled by Samaritans, but perhaps the disciples were influenced by Jesus’ kindly acceptance of every human being.

 The woman replied to Jesus: “How is it that you, a Jew, asks a drink to me, a Samaritan woman?”
 Christ said: “if you knew the gift of God, and who it is that says to you, give me to drink, you would have asked of him, and he would have given you living water.”
 The woman continued: “where will you get that living water?”
-The Lord pointed out that the water was the eternal salvation.
+The Lord indicated the water was the eternal salvation.

 “Go, call your husband, and return,” instructed the Lord.
-She retorted: “I don’t have a husband!”
-Christ replied: “you’ve had five husbands, and the man you now are with actually is not your husband.”
-Then the woman said, “Sir, I perceive that you are a prophet”.
-The lady was gradually admitting that this man could possibly be the Messiah.
+She retorted: “I do not have a husband!”
+Christ replied: “you have had five husbands, and the man you now are with actually is not your husband.”
+Then the woman said, “Sir, I perceive you are a prophet”.
+The lady was gradually admitting this man could possibly be the Messiah.

 The Lord commented that salvation comes from the Jews, for God had been working a plan via the Hebrew nation.
-Christ then declared that the hour was coming when there would be true worshippers, who belong to God as His redeemed children and who worship consistent with divine revelation.
-Genuine worship consists of three elements: (1) the proper object of worship is the Holy Trinity (2) the worship must be in spirit and (3) must conform to divine revelation.
+Christ then declared the hour was coming for true worshippers, who belong to God as His redeemed children and worship consistent with divine revelation.
+Genuine worship comprises: (1) the proper object of worship is the Holy Trinity (2) the worship must be in spirit and (3) must conform to divine revelation.